qilinxlabs/a2a-cronos-x402/README.md

 ## Overview

-This library provides a clean implementation of the x402 protocol for contract-based services on Cronos.
+This library provides an implementation of the x402 protocol for contract-based services on Cronos.
 It enables:

 - **Server developers** to register x402 service contracts (NFT Mint, Reward Points, Transfer/Split)
 - **Client applications** to discover services and execute transactions via EIP-712 signed authorizations